TheSittingCat/DTP/README.md

 For analysis purposes, Word_Level_Finder.py can be used on the data to find the distance of a word from the target word in the Dependency Tree.
 To replicate the analysis on the report, combine this with Eraser method explained in the following paper.

 https://arxiv.org/abs/1911.03429

+For the complete project report and analysis of our method read the Project Report file.